 (a) A grievance alleging a violation of Article 19 shall be heard at Step 1 by the University's representative no more than seven days after it has been filed.
-The University's representative shall issue a Step 1 decision no more than seven days after the Step 1 meeting. (b) A request for review of the Step 1 decision shall be filed using Appendix "D" no more than seven days following receipt of the Step 1 decision.
+The University's representative shall issue a Step 1 decision no more than seven days after the Step 1 meeting.

+Step 1 decision no more than seven days after the Step 1 meeting. (b) A request for review of the Step 1 decision shall be filed using Appendix "D" no more than seven days following receipt of the Step 1 decision.
 The Step 2 meeting shall be held no more than 7 days after receipt of Appendix "D" and the Step 2 decision shall be issued no more than 7 days after the meeting.